j-huidrom/devops/README.md

-After the huge response and viewership for my earlier article https://dzone.com/articles/spring-boot-restful-web-service-example I have decided to write a new article with all the REST calls example respectively GET, POST, PUT and DELETE.
+After the something something  huge response and viewership for my earlier article https://dzone.com/articles/spring-boot-restful-web-service-example I have decided to write a new article with all the REST calls example respectively GET, POST, PUT and DELETE.

 Prerequisites for this project: